commercialhaskell/stack/doc/faq.md

     `~/.stack/config.yaml` to a directory on a file system with more free space.

     If you use Stack with Nix integration, be aware that Nix uses a `TMPDIR` variable, and if it is not set Nix sets it to some subdirectory of `/run`, which on most Linuxes is a Ramdir.
-Nix will run the builds in `TMPDIR`, therefore if you don't have enough RAM you will get errors about disk space.
+Nix will run the builds in `TMPDIR`, therefore if you do not have enough RAM you will get errors about disk space.
 If this happens to you, please _manually_ set `TMPDIR` before launching Stack to some directory on the disk.

 ??? question "On Windows, `stack setup` tells me to add certain paths to the PATH instead of doing it?"